McYum/Anti-RK-tagging/README.md

 for i, v in pairs(game.Workspace.TaggedDummies:GetChildren()) do setupkilltagger(v) end
--- This will setup any Dummie that might get added in the future, make sure its actually a character with a Humanoid. game.Workspace.TaggedDummies.ChildAdded:Connect(function(v)
+-- This will setup any dummy that might get added in the future, make sure its actually a character with a humanoid. game.Workspace.TaggedDummies.ChildAdded:Connect(function(v)
     setupkilltagger(v)
 end)